abdojulari/transcript-editor/README.md

 cd transcript-editor
 ```

+If you forked this repository, replace the URL with your repository

 ### Configure Your Project

 1. Create `config/database.yml` based on [config/database.sample.yml](config/database.sample.yml) - update this file with your own database credentials